For UT students living with a form of autism that could use a helping hand with:

 - With a possible referral.

-If you come to the university, stick to the 1.5 m distance.
+If your appointment is on-campus, stick to the 1.5 m distance.
 Do not come more than 5 minutes before your appointment and leave the building immediately after the appointment has been completed.

 Student Affairs Coaching & counselling (SACC)